HelderLessa/the-wild-oasis-app/README.md

 Main project in Jonas Schmedtmann's Ultimate React Course.

 In it validated users can manage a booking hotel system.
+Built with React Query and Supabase.